-Upon leaving Springfield, Illinois, Route 66 travelers must make a decision as to which of two alignments to travel — the pre-1930’s alignment or the later alignment which continued as Route 66 until 1977.
-Both have their own unique history, interesting stops, and photo opportunities.
+Upon leaving Springfield, Illinois, Route 66 travelers must decide which of two alignments to travel — the pre-1930s alignment or the later alignment, which continued as Route 66 until 1977.
+Both have their unique history, interesting stops, and photo opportunities.

-In 1918, a bond issue was was passed to construct “hard roads” in Illinois and the old trail was designated as SBI-4 (State Bond Issue).
+In 1918, a bond issue was passed to construct “hard roads” in Illinois, and the old trail was designated as SBI-4 (State Bond Issue).

-Originally, it began in the western Chicago suburb of Cicero and was fully completed by 1924.
-Roughly paralleling the Chicago & Alton Railroad, this old chunk of pavement not only represents the first hard portion of the Mother Road, but also is a testament of the birth of the interstate highway system.
-In its earliest years, it was used by hundreds of soldiers returning from World War I, then by Chicago mobsters during the Prohibition era, leading the the road’s reputation as “Bloody 66” and the birth of the Illinois State Police.
+Initially, it began in the western Chicago suburb of Cicero and was fully completed by 1924.
+Roughly paralleling the Chicago & Alton Railroad, this old chunk of pavement represents the first hard portion of the Mother Road and is a testament to the birth of the interstate highway system.
+In its earliest years, it was used by hundreds of soldiers returning from World War I, then by Chicago mobsters during the Prohibition era, leading the road’s reputation as “Bloody 66” and the birth of the Illinois State Police.

-In Springfield, it entered tot he east of the Illinois State Fairgrounds before traveling south through the capitol and meandering through downtown streets until following South Grand Street to what is now Chatham Road and exiting the city on the southwest side.
+In Springfield, it entered to the east of the Illinois State Fairgrounds before traveling south through the capital and meandering through downtown streets until following South Grand Street to what is now Chatham Road and exiting the city on the southwest side.

 Along this route, travelers will see old brick road sections, concrete paths, abandoned routes, and old bridges, as well as numerous small towns where life goes by at a much slower pace.
-These many small towns provide numerous historic looks at the past and the countryside is filled with interesting barns, homesteads, and farms.
+These small towns provide numerous historical looks at the past, and the countryside is filled with interesting barns, homesteads, and farms.

-Illinois Route 4, North of Auburn (1921-1932) – A bypassed portion of old Route 4 north of Auburn, Illinois is listed in the National Register of Historic Places.
-This segment consists of two sections — a 1932 1.53 mile long brick road and a 1921 Portland cement road.
+Illinois Route 4, North of Auburn (1921-1932) – A bypassed portion of old Route 4 north of Auburn, Illinois, is listed in the National Register of Historic Places.
+This segment consists of a 1932 1.53 mile long brick road and a 1921 Portland cement road.
 Both are well-preserved examples of Route 66’s early years in Illinois, illustrating early highway era construction methods.